pkdone/paul-genai-test-tools-ts/README.md

     cp 'EXAMPLE.env' '.env'
     ```

 1. OPTIONAL: Ensure you have a running MongoDB [Atlas](https://www.mongodb.com/atlas) dedicated cluster of any size/tier.
 You can even use an 'M0' free-tier version, although for some uses cases, the free-tier storage limit of 512MB may be insufficient.
 Ensure the approprate network and database access rights are configured.
-Optional because some use cases won't neeed a database).
+Optional because some use cases won't neeed a database.

 ## How To Debug/Run